Last Updated on

-- Cramps in your calf: Wearing heels will contract the muscles on your calf and put a strain on these muscles.
-This can give rise to cramps in your calves which may get worse during pregnancy.
+Wearing heels contracts the muscles in the calf and puts a strain on them.
+This leads to cramping in the calves, which may worsen during pregnancy.

-- Back pain: Heels are meant to alter your posture and give you a rounder and more defined back.
+Heels are meant to alter the posture and give women a rounder and more defined back.
 This happens because high heels cause the pelvic muscles to bend forward.
-As you will have gained a lot of weight especially due to your growing belly, this change in posture will put a lot of stress on your back and cause pain.
+As you will have gained some weight during pregnancy, this change in posture will put a lot of stress on your back and cause pain.
 Pregnancy also loosens the ligaments of the legs and the lower back.
 Since heels put a lot of pressure on the back and the pelvis region, these ligaments will not be able to support them, which will lead to a lot of pain in the back.

-- Loss of balance: Pregnancy weight, in addition to the hormonal changes in the body, will weaken your ankles, which will lower your ability to balance your body.
+Pregnancy weight, in addition to the hormonal changes in the body, can weaken your ankles, which may lower your ability to balance your body.
 Wearing high heels can further affect your balance and make you more susceptible to tripping and falling over.
 This can cause unnecessary injuries to you and even to your developing baby.

-- Swollen feet: Due to excess water retention in the body you will find that your feet, ankles and even your legs swell up quite a bit.
+Due to excess water retention in the body, you may find that your feet, ankles and even your legs swell up quite a bit.
 This can make walking or standing for a long time difficult.
 Wearing high heels during this time can only aggravate your pain as it will cause more fluids to accumulate in your feet.

 Despite the risks, if you still want to wear high heels during pregnancy, you might want to keep the following tips in mind:

-- Wearing heels in the first trimester is acceptable.
-Avoid wearing them beyond your first trimester as it could affect your health and your baby’s health.
-This is because your body goes through hormonal changes and the muscles in the feet begin to stretch.
-Even in the first trimester, wear only shorter heels that allow you to walk comfortably.
+- If you’re up for it, you may wear heels in the first trimester.
+However, avoid wearing them beyond your first trimester as it could affect your and your baby’s health.
+This is because your body goes through hormonal changes, and the muscles in the feet begin to stretch.
+Even in the first trimester, wear only shorter and sturdier heels that allow you to walk comfortably.

-- Skip wearing stilettos or any shoes with thin and pointy heels.
-These heels will not be able to give you any support and with affect your balance, more so during pregnancy.
-Instead, you can opt for block heels that provide better support and balance to your body.
-Since you will put on some weight during pregnancy, your centre of gravity shifts and walking in wedges during this time will affect your walking.
-It can even make your joints unstable and put a strain on your muscles.
+- Skip wearing stilettos or shoes with thin and pointed heels.
+These heels will not be able to give you any support and will affect your balance, more so during pregnancy.
+Instead, you can opt for block heels or wedges that provide better support and balance to your body.
+Since you will put on some weight during pregnancy, your centre of gravity will shift and walking in heels during this time can affect how you walk.
+It can even make your joints unstable and put a lot of strain on your muscles.

 - Invest in good shoes.
-Cheaper shoes are not sturdy and the heels may snap at any moment, especially if there is too much weight on them.
-Hence, you can invest in a good pair of durable heels if you want to wear heels during pregnancy.
+Cheaper shoes are not sturdy, and the heels may snap at any moment, especially if there is too much weight on them.
+Hence, you can invest in a good pair of durable heels if you want to wear them during pregnancy.

-- Don’t wear the heels for too long.
+- Don’t stand or walk on the heels for too long.
 Take breaks and try to sit as much as possible.
-Standing for long hours on heels may also cause you discomfort.
-You can consider carrying a pair of comfortable flats to change into if you feel any pain.
+Standing for long hours on heels would cause discomfort and increase the risks of a fall, too.
+You can consider carrying a pair of comfortable flats to change into.

-- Buy shoes that fit comfortably and don’t grip your feet too tightly to avoid pain.
+- Buy shoes that fit comfortably and don’t grip your feet too tightly.

 - Don’t wear heels every day.
 Flats are a much better choice for everyday use.

-- In case you feel any discomfort while wearing heels, try out some stretching exercises for your calf muscles.
-You can also gently massage your feet to relieve pain.
+- In case you feel discomfort while wearing heels, try out some stretching exercises to stretch your calves and ankles.
+You can also gently massage your feet to relieve the pain.

-- Do not wear heels for longer than two hours at a stretch.
+- Do not wear heels for more than two hours at a stretch.

-While there is no medical condition that prevents pregnant women from wearing heels, it is still not recommended due to the discomfort and the pain it is sure to cause.
-You will undoubtedly go through a lot of changes during pregnancy and your body will be carrying extra weight which is already putting a strain on your feet and the muscles in your ankles and knees.
-Wearing heels will only worsen all of this, and is exactly why doctors recommend pregnant women to wear comfortable shoes throughout their pregnancy.
+While there is no medical condition that prevents pregnant women from wearing heels, it is still not recommended due to the discomfort and the pain it causes.
+You will undoubtedly go through a lot of changes during pregnancy, and your body will carry extra weight which is already putting a strain on your feet and the muscles in your ankles and knees.
+Wearing heels will only worsen all of this, and is exactly why doctors recommend pregnant women to wear comfortable shoes during pregnancy.
 Also, a pair of fashionable heels might not be worth risking your health as well as your baby’s well-being.

 Also Read: Tips for Choosing Comfortable Footwear